 To succeed, your whole customer service staff, from team leaders to agents, must understand their vital role.
 Service contracts should be seen as a chance to cultivate customer loyalty rather than as a line of defense against furious consumer demands.

 'Brand heroes' with the expertise and willingness to address current problems are game changers.
 Without them, you risk permanently losing to furious clients.
 Don't let unhappy clients walk away; instead, be prepared to address them with empathy and devotion in every service engagement.
-It's crucial during Christmas when emotions are running high:
+It's crucial during Christmas and Holdays when emotions are running high:

 You may immediately make sense of the information at your disposal by combining your customer data with a CRM.
 You may provide personalized goods and services to your customers after you have a deeper understanding of them.